Cosmological constant in a quantum fluid model

-with $\gamma=1/\sqrt{1-v^2/c^2}$ and $v$ being the speed respect to the rest frame of the fluid \cite{Vol1}.
-Since the cosmological constant satisfy $P_{\Lambda}=-\rho_{\Lambda}$, the stress-energy tensor satisfies $T^{\mu \nu}_\Lambda=\rho_{\Lambda} g^{\mu \nu}$ for any general coordinate frame.
-For a dark energy model in which the equation of state is $P\neq-\rho$, the energy density $T_{00}$ depends on the relative velocity among the rest frame of the fluid and the observer frame.
-This means that if dark energy is modeled by a fluid satisfying an equation of state given by $P\neq-\rho$, the dark energy density depends on the observer speed.
+where $v$ is the speed respect to the rest frame of the fluid and $\gamma=1/\sqrt{1-v^2/c^2}$.
+Since the cosmological constant satisfies $P_{\Lambda}=-\rho_{\Lambda}$, the stress-energy tensor satisfies $T^{\mu \nu}_\Lambda=\rho_{\Lambda} g^{\mu \nu}$ for any general coordinate frame.
+For a dark energy model in which the equation of state is $P\neq-\rho$, the energy density $T_{00}$ depends on the relative velocity between the rest frame of the fluid and the observer frame.
+This means that if dark energy is modeled by a fluid, satisfying an equation of state given by $P\neq-\rho$, dark energy density depends on the observer speed.

+The thermodynamic behavior of a relativistic perfect simple fluid that obeys an equation of state of the form $P=\omega \rho$ has been studied from a general perspective \cite{Lima1,Lima2}.
+For the particular case of an adiabatic expansion of the universe and modeling the dark energy with $\omega =-1$, the pressure is negative.
+For this case, the thermodynamic work is being continuously done on each volume element by the rest of the universe, and it is possible to conclude that \cite{Lima1,Lima2}: (i) dark energy density remains constant, (ii) entropy is null, and (iii) temperature satisfies the relation $T\propto V$.
+Additionally, since work is done on the system, dark energy and temperature of the dark energy component grow during the evolution of the universe \cite{Lima2}.
+If the universe is dominated by dark energy then the expansion will be forever and the universe will become increasingly hot \cite{Lima2}.

 \seCtion{Contributions to the cosmological constant}